West Palm Beach DUI Lawyer

 Any person whose driver’s license is suspended or revoked for DUI and who causes death or serious bodily injury to another person by operating a motor vehicle in a careless or negligent manner is guilty of a third-degree felony, punishable by both imprisonment of not more than 5 years, a fine not to exceed $5,000, or both

 Law enforcement officers who have probable cause to believe that a vehicle is in the physical control of a person under the age of 21 who has any alcohol level may lawfully detain this person and may request them to submit to a test to determine the alcohol level.
-This violation is neither a traffic infraction nor a criminal offense, nor does being detained under this statute constitute an arrest.
+This violation is neither a traffic infraction nor a criminal offense nor does being detained under this statute constitute an arrest.

 Persons under the age of 21 with an alcohol level of 0.02 or above will receive a first suspension of 6 months, and second or subsequent suspensions will constitute 1 year.
-However, first suspension for refusal to submit to a breath test will be 1 year, and second or subsequent suspensions for refusal will be 18 months.
+However, the first suspension for refusal to submit to a breath test will be 1 year, and the second or subsequent suspensions for refusal will be 18 months.

 The suspension will be effective immediately.
-If breath or blood alcohol level is 0.05 or higher, the suspension shall remain in effect until completion of a substance abuse evaluation and course.
+If the breath or blood alcohol level is 0.05 or higher, the suspension shall remain in effect until completion of a substance abuse evaluation and course.
 The officer will issue the driver a temporary permit effective 12 hours after issuance which is valid for 10 days, provided the driver is otherwise eligible.